7thHacker/Expense-Tracker/README.md

 #### v0.0.1 Features :
     1. We will restrict the scope of this application to track your expenses only on petrol, consumed by your car or bike.
-    2. We will store the data into memore for this version
+    2. We will store the data into memory for this version
     3. This will we stand-alone console application
     4. A jar file will be release for this version which can be can on run on jvm

 #### Specification :

-    specification docs can be found under the specification-docs dir. of the application
+    Specification docs can be found under the specification dir. of the application

 #### Framework, Tools & Technology Used :
     Core Java 1.8, Git